-Sustainability has become the buzzword in the social sector.
+Sustainability is the buzzword in the social sector.
 Sustainability happens on three different levels:

-- Programmatic: Your organization has a sophisticated program development process to move from innovation to impact and scale AND you are responsive to both community and client needs.
+Your organization has a sophisticated program development process (such as social alchemy or lean startup) to move from innovation to impact and scale AND you are responsive to both community and client needs (through market and customer research).

-- Financial: Your organization generates resources to support its needs without compromising its future.
+Your organization generates resources to support its needs and wishes without compromising its future.

-- Organizational: Your organization is able to adapt and change.
+Your organization is able to adapt and change as social shifts occur.

-Based on the Boston Consulting Group Project Matrix, the Mission-Money Matrix, is a visual tool that allows you to understand, discuss and strategically decide where it is best to pursue grants to support programs.
+Based on the Boston Consulting Group Project Matrix, the Mission-Money Matrix, is a visual tool that allows you to understand, discuss and strategically decide when it is best to pursue grants and other fundraising tools to support programs.
 The steps are straightforward:

-- First, identify your portfolio, which can include possible programs and even fundraising events.
+- First, identify your portfolio, which can include possible programs, other efforts, such as policy change, social enterprise and collaborations, and even fundraising events.

-- Second, calculate net financial return – be sure to include both direct and indirect costs.
+- Second, calculate net financial return, which will lead to a financial gain, loss or break even in real numbers.
+Just be sure to include both direct and indirect costs.
 We have found that a breakeven analysis is the easiest way to produce a relative assessment in the portfolio.

 - Fourth, plot on the matrix with financial return on the horizontal and mission impact on the vertical.